 Let’s discover every interesting fact about North Carolina sweet potatoes.

-Yummy!
-You will be bewitched by the light golden (or white) flesh and a creamy-yellow color from this Jersey sweet potato.
-The potato has a dry texture that remains firm even after cooking it.
-The skin will fade to tan shade after storage.
+You will be bewitched by the light golden (or white) flesh and creamy-yellow color from this Jersey sweet potato.
+The potato has a dry texture that remains firm even after cooking.
+But the skin will fade to tan shade during storage.

 Match this potato with herbs like cumin, oregano, paprika, and marjoram for an exquisite meal.
 Jersey sweet potatoes complement the taste of some alcoholic drinks like beer, white, and red wines.